-I stirred constantly until the mixture was thick and bubbly.
+I stirred constantly until the Chicken Pot Without the Pie mixture was thick and bubbly.
 The reason for stirring constantly is that the Bisto has a tendency to form lumps as the mixture approaches the bubbly stage if it’s not stirred.

-I served the Chicken and Vegetables over white rice with a fresh loaf of French Bread and a chilled Chardonnay.
+I served the Chicken Pot Without the Pie over white rice with a fresh loaf of French Bread and a chilled Chardonnay.
 I froze the leftovers in anticipation of a visit from a tropical system.
 Yum!